 How an ATS Reads Your Resume

 An ATS scans for specific keywords, formatting, and structures that match the job description they have on hand.
-Unlike a human recruiter, an ATS doesn't have the capacity to infer or assume anything from your text.
-An ATS identifies section headings and other types of “expected” information to parse your career details through algorithms, filtering resumes that don't meet the specific guidelines set by the hiring company.
+Unlike a human recruiter, it doesn't have the capacity to infer or assume anything from your text.

 Algorithms, as smart as they are, are not written to appreciate uniqueness.
 An ATS can, for example, understand a section of a resume called “Skills” and look for relevant skills beneath it.
-It cannot apply the same logic to a section called “My Toolbox” or “Reasons I’m Rad”.
+It cannot apply the same logic (yet) to a section called “My Toolbox” or “Reasons I’m Rad”.

 When an ATS scans your resume, it’s looking for specific keywords that match the job description.
 These keywords represent the skills, qualifications, and experience required for the position.